 We might have listed Ardern down as leading a 20-person cabinet but she's truly led the 4.9 million people of New Zealand through an unprecedented crisis.
 At the time of writing New Zealand has recorded just 18 deaths and public trust in Ardern’s government is greater than 80%.

-At just 23 years old, Grace Beverly is the youngest person to feature on this year’s top 50 listening leaders list.
+At just 23 years old, Grace Beverley is the youngest person to feature on this year’s top 50 listening leaders list.

 The hugely popular social media influencer turned entrepreneur already has three successful companies under her belt - all of which are aimed at making affordable fitness products that are sustainable, ethical and inclusive.

-With 1 million followers on Instagram and nearly 600K subscribers on Youtube, Beverly has made a point to listen to her audience at every stage of her entrepreneurial journey.
+With 1 million followers on Instagram and nearly 600K subscribers on Youtube, Beverley has made a point to listen to her audience at every stage of her entrepreneurial journey.

 The fact that I can ask my audience and get a genuine engaged response is huge.
 It’s been so important as a growing brand to be able to get that opinion.

 Claudia Chan challenges individuals to recognise their unique value and ability to bring a distinct, insightful perspective to the company they work in.

 Listening to these individuals is, for leaders, the key to success, and she recommends starting an internal initiative relating to intrapreneurship that will ultimately benefit employee culture.